benjamindehli/benjamindehli/README.md

 ### Sampled instruments

-Decent Sampler libraries with VST3, AU and standalone builds.
+VST3, AU and standalone plugins for macOS, each with its own interface.
+On Windows and Linux they run as Decent Sampler libraries instead.
 GPL-3.0.

 | Project | Sampled from |
 | --- | --- |